Bridging the basin - Charles River bridge reconstruction

 Craigie Dam Bridge

 The Craigie Dam Bridge consists of 9 sluice ways and was constructed in 1906.
 Project goals include replacing all damaged and deteriorated structural members along with the reconstruction of the bridge deck and the sidewalks.
-The pedestrian walkway on the southwest side of the bridge (adjacent to the Museum of Science) will be widened to accommodate pedestrians and bicycles.
+The pedestrian walkway on the southwest side of the bridge (adjacent to the Museum of Science) has been widened to accommodate pedestrians and bicycles.
 Visit the Craigie Dam Bridge project site.

-The Craigie Drawbridge is a Twin Double-Leaf Bascule Bridge was originally constructed in 1910 and replaced in 1962.
+The Craigie Drawbridge is a Twin Double-Leaf Bascule Bridge was originally constructed in 1910 and replaced in 1962 and 2011.
 This project includes the complete replacement of the bridge superstructure and bridge deck as well as the machinery and electrical components.
-During construction temporary bridge structures will be utilized to carry traffic.
-Visit the Craigie Drawbridge project site.
+During construction temporary bridge structures were utilized to carry traffic.

 The Longfellow (originally, the Cambridge) Bridge is one of the most architecturally distinguished bridges in Massachusetts.
 The bridge joins Cambridge Street in Boston with Main Street in Cambridge and carries the Massachusetts Bay Transportation Authority (MBTA) Red Line and two-way vehicular traffic across the Charles River.
 The bridge presently carries 28,000 motor vehicles, 90,000 transit users, and significant numbers of pedestrians and bicyclists each day.